Hecris10/e-booking/README.md

 This project is a modern web application built with Next.js, TypeScript, and Tailwind CSS.
 It leverages the power of server-side rendering provided by Next.js to deliver a fast, efficient, and SEO-friendly user experience.
 The application is styled with Tailwind CSS, a utility-first CSS framework, and uses ARK UI and ShadcnUI for additional UI components.

+## Live Demo

+You can view the live version of this project at [https://e-booking-eight.vercel.app/](https://e-booking-eight.vercel.app/).
+This version of the project is hosted on Vercel and is the production build of the application.

 ## Installation

 To get started with this project, follow these steps: